 WP Fastest Cache vs WP Rocket – Which Is The Best WordPress Caching Plugin?

-If you want to speed up your WordPress site, these are two of the more popular caching/performance plugins that you’ll encounter.
-So — which one is better?
+If you want to speed up your WordPress site, these are two of the more popular caching/performance plugins you’ll encounter — so, which one is better?

-Well — as you’ll see in this comparison — both are excellent plugins that can help you implement page caching plus a whole lot of other performance tweaks.
+Well, as you’ll see in this comparison, both are excellent plugins that can help you to implement page caching — plus a whole lot of other performance tweaks.

-However, there are some small differences that might push you one way or another, which is what I’ll try to help you discover by running some performance tests and comparing these plugins in other ways.
+However, there are some small differences that may push you one way or another, which is what I’ll show you by running performance tests and comparing these plugins in other ways.

 I’ll start with a table that compares some of the features.
 Then, I’ll go over the performance data and give you a tour of the interfaces.

 WP Fastest Cache vs WP Rocket: Quick Feature Comparison